gdut-wj/CSS-The-Definitive-Guide-4th-zh/docs/ch3.md

 }
 ```

-This does have the effect of raising the specificity of the selectors—both have a specificity value of 0,0,3,1—but they don’t conflict because the actual selection states are mutually exclusive.
-A link can’t be an unvisited hovered active link and an unvisited hovered active link: only one of the two rules will match, and the styles applied accordingly.
+This does have the effect of raising the specificity of the selectors—both have a specificity value of `0,0,3,1`—but they don’t conflict because the actual selection states are mutually exclusive.
+A link can’t be an unvisited hovered active link `and` an unvisited hovered active link: only one of the two rules will match, and the styles applied accordingly.

 ### 3.3.4 Non-CSS Presentational Hints

-It is possible that a document will contain presentational hints that are not CSS—for example, the font element.
-Such presentational hints are treated as if they have a specificity of 0 and appear at the beginning of the author’s stylesheet.
+It is possible that a document will contain presentational hints that are not CSS—for example, the `font` element.
+Such presentational hints are treated as if they have a specificity of `0` and appear at the `beginning` of the author’s stylesheet.
 Such presentation hints will be overridden by any author or reader styles, but not by the user agent’s styles.
 In CSS3, presentational hints from outside CSS are treated as if they belong to the user agent’s stylesheet, presumably at the end (although as of this writing, the specification doesn’t say).

 ## 3.4 Summary